stsievert/salmon/docs/source/benchmarks/adaptive.rst

 .. note::

-   Complete details on these experiments are available at https://github.com/stsievert/salmon-experiments
+   This page shows results of experiments run with Salmon.
+   For complete details, see https://github.com/stsievert/salmon-experiments

 Synthetic simulation
 --------------------